aurorax-space/docs/docs/code/advanced_usage/authentication.md

     === "Command Line"

         Using the `aurorax-cli` tool, you can perform commands that need an API key using the `--api-key` parameter.
-Note that this parameter **MUST** right after the first command string.
+Note that this parameter **MUST** be right after the first command string.

         ```console
         $ aurorax-cli --api-key=$AURORAX_API_KEY sources add --help
         ```

         The above command assumes that your API key is in an environment variable called `AURORAX_API_KEY`.
+This is not required for the `--api-key` parameter to work.
+You can enter your API key directly in the command line, or from a different environemnt variable.

     === "Direct HTTPS-based API requests"

-        When sending a raw HTTP query directly to the API, you must provide an additional header with your API key.
+        When sending a raw HTTP query directly to the API, to use your API key with a restricted endpoint you must provide an additional header.

         Include the header `x-aurorax-api-key` with your API key as the value.